 A more rustic, slow-paced Sri Lankan experience can be found in nearby Negombo, with its quaint village streets and lively fish market.
 Alternatively, sun seekers can venture to the private beach of Mt.
 Lavinia, located on the breath-taking Golden Mile beachfront.

 Sri Lanka is famed for its tea production, with Ceylon a popular variety of black tea.
 Taste can vary, depending on the area of growth, although the classic flavour is bold and full.
 Served either warm or iced, it is a firm favourite of many tea drinkers.

 Kelaniya Temple (Kelaniya Raja Maha Vihara)

-Indigenous to Sri Lanka, Cinnamon is the pride among world’s spices.
-Sri Lanka is the world’s largest Ceylon cinnamon producer, which is considered to be of better quality than the cheaper Cassia cinnamon.
+Sri Lanka is the largest producer of Ceylon cinnamon, which is considered better quality than the cheaper Cassia cinnamon.
 The Ceylon cinnamon tree is indigenous to Sri Lanka, so it’s no surprise that the country accounts for most of the world's supply.

 Sorry, we currently do not have any sailings to this destination.Search alternative destinations